zamzterz/vscode-writing-suite/pomodoro-writer/README.md

 This extension contributes the following settings:

-* `pomodoro-writer.statusBar.showTimer`: whether the timer countdown should be visible in the status bar
+* `pomodoroWriter.statusBar.showTimer`: whether the timer countdown should be visible in the status bar
-* `pomodoro-writer.statusBar.showWordCountGoal`: whether the timer countdown should be visible in the status bar
+* `pomodoroWriter.statusBar.showWordCountGoal`: whether the timer countdown should be visible in the status bar

 It is also recommended to show the status bar and allow notifications in Zen Mode (if you use that) to know when the timer ends and the word count goal is reached: